nasa/HDTN/README.md

 3.)
 Inside the HDTN folder, paste this command: ./test_scripts_linux/aws_arm_tests/bp_sink.sh > output.txt
 4.)
 Terminate the Script Using Ctrl + C
 5.)
 Open the the output.txt file and copy the contents to your local machine
 5.)
-On your local machine, create a folder and put bpSinkOutputToExcel.py and the output.txt file in one folder
+On your local machine, create a folder and put bpSinkOutputToExcel.py and the output.txt file in the same folder
 6.)
 Run the bpSinkOutputToExcel.py file
 7.)
-A new file will be created inside the HDTN folder called "bpSinkOutputs.xlsx".
+A new file will be created inside the folder called "bpSinkOutputs.xlsx".
 This is the file that contains the necessary data.